xrbarcelona/xrbarcelona/src/pages/en/contact/index.md

   send: Send
 ---

-XRBarcelona is a the Barcelona node of the Extintion Rebellion global campaign run by a global network of individuals.
-We try our best to reply to all the messages we receive, given our limited capacity and resources.

-You can reach out to us directly via e-mail throught the following channels.

-### New rebels
+XRBarcelona is the local group in Barcelona of the international movement Extinction Rebellion.

+Contact us through these channels:

+### Become a rebel
-If you want to join and become a new rebel and active member
+If you want to join as new active member:
 #### [xrbarcelona-benvinguda@riseup.net](xrbarcelona-benvinguda@riseup.net)

-### Press, talk or training and infopoints
+### Talks and information points
-For press contacts, or if you want to invite us to talk and present.
-Additionally if you can offer a space in a fair or festival.
+If you want us to give a talk or offer a spot at a fair or festival:
 #### [xrxerrades@protonmail.com](xrxerrades@protonmail.com)

 ### General inquires
 For any other reason:
 #### [xrbarcelona@riseup.net](xrbarcelona@riseup.net)

-### Other nodes
+### Other groups
-If you want to contact the Spain network see:
+If you want to contact the national group contact:
 [https://www.extinctionrebellion.es/portal/contacto/](https://www.extinctionrebellion.es/portal/contacto/)

-If you want to contact the Rebellion International network see:
+If you want to contact the international group contact:
 [https://rebellion.earth/contact/](https://rebellion.earth/contact/)